 Standard attribution models don’t evaluate the contribution of each session that leads to a conversion.
-To properly evaluate the input of each of the company’s channels to conversions and compare it with the results from the Last Non-Direct model, the OWOX BI specialists built a Funnel Based attribution model for MatahariMall.
-Now the company can compare the efficiency of their online campaigns, using the calculation results from both, Funnel Based and Last Non-Direct models.
+To properly evaluate the input of each of the company’s channels to conversions and compare it with the results from the Last Non-Direct model, the OWOX BI specialists built a ML Funnel Based attribution model for MatahariMall.
+Now the company can compare the efficiency of their online campaigns, using the calculation results from both, ML Funnel Based and Last Non-Direct models.

 Step 6.
 Match the data from different sources

 MatahariMall has terabytes of data in different systems and in different formats.
 Therefore it took a while to match all the information for building reports.
 After clearing the roadblocks and combining all data in BigQuery, OWOX BI analysts created an SQL script to calculate all the metrics needed.
 This way MatahariMall’s C-level specialists obtained a report providing fresh data on a daily basis, to make instant data-driven decisions.